naomifridman/Mine-Tweets-Google-Cloud-BigTable/python_BigTable_utils/README.md

 source env/bin/activate
 #deactivate env
 ```
-You can also install needed packages as superuser with sudo.
-This is just a learning example, so I chose to work as super user.<br>
+You can also install needed packages as superuser with sudo. <br>
 Install Python libraries for Google cloud storage